equalitie/BotHound/README.md

 This process of labelling a subset of incident sessions as an attack is manual.
 The user opens a Jupyter notebook, chooses an incident, clusters the sessions with different clustering algorithms and manually assigns an arbitrary attack number to the selected clusters.

-## Jupyter Notebook
-The [Jupyter Notebook](http://jupyter.org/) is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-Notebook contains a list of cells (markdown, python code, graphs).
-Use Shift+Enter to execute a cell.
-You can fold/unfold the content of a cell using the left "arrow" key.

 ## Loading incident
 * Open Jupyter interface URL: [http://localhost:8889/](http://localhost:8889/)
 * Open src/Clustering.ipynb
-* Execute Initialization chapter
+* Execute "Initialization" chapter
-* Configuration chapter: change the assignment of variable "id\_incident = ..." to your incident number
+* "Configuration" chapter: change the assignment of variable "id\_incident = ..." to your incident number
-* Configuration chapter: uncomment the features you want to use: "features = [...]"
+* "Configuration" chapter: uncomment the features you want to use: "features = [...]"
-* Execute Configuration chapter
+* Execute "Configuration" chapter
 * Execute "Load Data"chapter

 ## Clustering